 TriCor should not be taken by people with liver, gallbladder, severe kidney disease, or by nursing mothers or those allergic to any product ingredients.
+TriCor may cause serious liver injury, including liver transplantation and death.
+Blood tests are needed before and during treatment to check for liver problems.
 TriCor may cause serious muscle problems with symptoms such as unexplained muscle pain, tenderness, or weakness.
 The risk for these side effects may be higher when TriCor is used with a statin.
-Blood tests are needed to check for liver problems and may be needed to check for kidney problems.
+Blood tests may be needed to check for kidney problems.
 Other serious side effects may include inflammation (swelling) of the gallbladder or pancreas (with symptoms such as abdominal pain, nausea, or vomiting), allergic-type reactions, blood clots, or possible changes in some blood test values.

 For more information, talk with your healthcare provider.